sakithajayasinghe/nasiko/README.md

 ## 🌟 What is Nasiko?

-Nasiko is an enterprise-grade AI agent orchestration platform that transforms how you build, deploy, and manage AI agents at scale.
+Nasiko is a developer control plane that transforms how you build, deploy, and manage AI agents at scale.
 Built with modern microservices architecture, Nasiko provides everything needed to run production AI agent ecosystems.

 ### 🎯 Core Capabilities